5 Tips to Diminish Your Swimming Fear by using a Controlled Environment

 How can we help decrease the fear of the swimmer while also improving their kick?
 Here are five simple steps:

-- Keep the Endless Pool current off and coach the fearful athlete to float on their back and perform deep diaphragmatic breaths to calm them down and create supportive buoyancy within their core.
+Keep the Endless Pools current off and coach the fearful athlete to float on their back and perform deep diaphragmatic breaths to calm them down and create supportive buoyancy within their core.

 Keep the adrenaline rush for the race!
 Use the controlled atmosphere of an Endless Pool to refine motor movement, swimming skills, and gain confidence so you neither run nor bike far away from the swim!